ozerece/Open-Source-Energy-System-Modeling-HW3/README.md

 ## Description

-Analyses can be seen the Open Source Energy System Modeling- HW3.ipynb file.
+Analyses can be found in the HW3.ipynb file.